-11. Eyes Wide Shut, in 1999.
+4. Eyes Wide Shut, in 1999.
 Kubrick’s final work proved to me that a snails-paced film could carry excitement in every frame, and it completed the process started by Blue Velvet twelve years before in turning me from a casual moviegoer into a cinephile.
-I can’t stress enough how it effected me and made me query my deepest, wildest desires.
+I can’t stress enough how it affected me and made me query my deepest, wildest desires.
 If David Lynch made me feel like I was inside a dream, Eyes Wide Shut accomplished the more ambitious task of making life itself seem like a dream.
 Every weird thing that happens to Dr. Bill on his night out — professions of love next to a patient’s corpse, a young girl’s seductions at a costume shop, and finally the orgy of masked performers — is real but hardly feels it.
 It struck me as an oblique Christmas Carol spin-off, as Dr. Bill wanders around New York encountering “ghosts” of sexual temptation, barely avoiding one disaster after the next, weighing the value of what he lusts for against the wedge that has come between him and his wife.
 (She had described a fantasy of cheating on him and he can’t stop imagining her fucking the man’s brains out.)
-There’s a Christmas tree in every other scene, and the aesthetic is staggering.
+There’s a Christmas tree in every other scene, and the aesthetic is gorgeous, surreal, and eerie.
 But there’s not a slice of artistic pretension, unlike the Kubrick copycats who have so desperately tried to crack his code to cinematic purity.

 The New Millenium (Age 31-40)

-13. The Fellowship of the Ring, in 2001.
+5a.
+The Fellowship of the Ring, in 2001.
 When I heard that my favorite story was being adapted for a blockbuster, I cursed Peter Jackson, whoever he was, sure that he would massacre Tolkien beyond repair.
 Five minutes into The Fellowship of the Ring I was eating crow and spellbound, and for the next three hours I forgot everything about my life as I was swept into this spectacular incarnation of Middle-Earth.
 The Shire, Rivendell, and Lothlorien were all perfectly realized.
 The Nazgul were fearsome in the extreme, and I was blown away by their assault on Weathertop and ferocious chase of Arwen — my adrenaline rush matched the flood she unleashed on them.
 I cried with Frodo when Gandalf fell to the Balrog, and shared his awe of Galadriel’s ethereal might.
 I thought Boromir’s death and the breaking of the fellowship were so moving that they surpassed the book.
 This is the film that taught me blockbusters can have soul when in good hands.
 I have never been so alive in a theater as when watching The Fellowship of the Ring (twelve times throughout Dec ’01 and Jan ’02) and for that reason I consider it the most profound cinematic experience of my life.
 Though the next one is mighty close…

-14. The Return of the King, in 2003.
-This is an even better film than Fellowship, because it’s tragic on a biblical level and so emotional that I cried through the last 45 minutes — from the point of Frodo’s collapse on Mount Doom (“Do you remember the Shire, Mr. Frodo?”), to Aragorn leading the hopeless charge on the Black Gate, to Frodo and Sam resigned to dying before the eagles come, to the hobbit reunion in the Houses of Healing, to finally the aching departure at the Grey Havens.
+5b.
+The Return of the King, in 2003.
+This is an even better film than Fellowship, because it’s tragic on a biblical level and so emotional that I cried through the last 45 minutes — from the point of Frodo’s collapse on Mount Doom (“Remember the Shire, Mr. Frodo?”), to Aragorn leading the hopeless charge on the Black Gate, to Frodo and Sam resigned to dying before the eagles come, to the hobbit reunion in the Houses of Healing, to finally the aching departure at the Grey Havens.
 Even before all of this, The Return of the King is on another scale from the previous two films.
 The Battle of the Pelennor Fields remains the best war sequence ever filmed, and though it lasts for about an hour, it never fatigues (unlike Helm’s Deep), with catapult stones that look like they’re about to fly out of the screen and pulverize you, winged Nazgul swooping down and snatching people up, the charge of Theoden’s Rohirrim, and the incredible Oliphant attack.
 It’s really close as to whether Fellowship or Return is more precious to me, though I give the slight edge to Fellowship for the sheer wonder I wasn’t prepared for.
 Return of the King is the miracle that does lasting justice to Tolkien’s heroes, who are noble failures and inspire for that reason.